esnmrdi/phd/README.md

-# phd-thesis
+# phd
-My PhD research on development of instantaneous vehicular fuel and emission estimation models
+My PhD research codes on leveraging ML for vehicular energy and emission models (SVR, DNN, RNN, and Ensemble)